openvstorage/ovs-documentation/Administration/usingthegui/vpools.md

 #### Introduction

-A vPool is a Virtual Storage Pool, a Filesystem, used to deploy vMachines.
-A vPool can span multiple VSAs and connects to a single Storage Backend.
+A vPool is a Virtual Storage Pool, a single namespace  used to deploy vDisks.
+A vPool can span multiple Storage Routers and connects to a single Storage Backend.
 The vPools overview lists all the vPools in the Open vStorage Cluster.
-Note that a vPool can not be added or updated through the Open vStorage GUI for the moment.

 #### vPool Overview